Pranjal31/NoMatterBot/BOT.md

 + mockStaleIssues.json: Used to abstract away finding stale issues.
 This is used both for implementation and testing of stale issues use case
 + mockUsers.json: Used to abstract away getting collaborators for a repository used for testing assignee recommendations

+### Nock
+nock module has been utilised to mock GitHub service.
+This set-up responds with a 200 Ok status-code for REST calls made to GitHub.
+After getting a status 200 Ok, Bot sends an appropriate message to user on Mattermost

 ## Selenium/Puppeteer testing of each use case

 Puppeteer has been used to test our three primary usecases.